 These recommendations are primarily for homeowners and communities that would like to start working in their neighborhood greenspace.
-For each species, we recommend herbicide-free control methods but have added an herbicide option for some species for those who are comfortable using them.
+For each species we recommend herbicide-free control methods, but have added an herbicide option for some species for those who are comfortable using them.
 These methods were selected while keeping in mind limiting soil disturbance, reducing herbicide use, and avoiding harm to other species that may be present whether they be other plants/animals.
 Manual removal is possible for all of them if you have the time.
-If the infestation is overwhelmingly severe/large, we suggest you look into professional control.
+If the infestation is overwhelmingly severe or these tips aren’t proving effective, we suggest you consider qualified professional services.

 Removal of this species is rated as hard because removal is possible but difficult without professional treatment.

 Kudzu quickly climbs mature trees to reach sunlight and can completely cover canopies.
 To stop this, sever vines at the base of trees.
 Do not attempt to pull vines down that are above your reach.
 Cutting at the base will kill the vine above the cut, and they will eventually dry up and fall off.

 Kudzu vine climbing up a tree near the forest edge.